 Speaking of antennas, another technology that can be found in some tablets is called MIMO.
 What this does is essentially allow a tablet device to use mutiple antennas to essentially provide increased data range by broadcasting over multiple channels in the Wi-Fi standard.
 In addition to increased bandwidth, this can also improve reliability and range of a tablet on Wi-Fi networks.

 Recently some new 5G Wi-Fi networking products have started to be released.
 These are based on the 802.11ac standards.
 These products claim to be able to achived up transfer rates of up to 1.3Gbps which is three times the maximum that 802.11n and similar to that of gigabit ethernet.
 Like the 802.11a standard, it uses the 5GHz frequency but it is dual-band meaning it is also supports 802.11n on the 2.4GHz frequency.
-While this is available in router products, it has not made it into any tablets to date.
+While this is available in router products, it has only been implemented in a few high end tablets.

 Here is a breakdown of the various Wi-Fi standards along with their features:

 - 802.11a - 54Mbps, 5GHz Band, Used Mainly By Corporations

 - 802.11b - 11Mbps, 2.4GHz Band, Most Widely Used Wi-Fi